 Francesco Isgrò, Esq.*

 Francesco Isgrò is an attorney specializing in immigration and international law.
-From 1979 to August 2018 he was employed by the U.S. Department of Justice, including as Senior Counsel to the Deputy Attorney General.
-He was an Adjunct Professor of Law at the Georgetown University Law Center (1990-2000) and the David A. Clarke School of Law (2000-2017).
-He is a graduate of Union College (B.A.)
-Antioch School of Law (J.D.), and the Georgetown University Law Center (LL.M.), where he specialized in International Law.
+From 1979 to 2018 he held various senior positions at the U.S. Department of Justice, including as Senior Counsel to the Deputy Attorney General.
+He was an Adjunct Professor of Immigration Law at the Georgetown University Law Center (1990-2000) and the David A. Clarke School of Law (2000-2017).
+He is a graduate of Georgetown University Law Center (LL.M.), where he specialized in International Law, Antioch School of Law (J.D.), and Union College (B.A.).
 He served in the Peace Corps in the Central African Republic from 1975 to1977.
 He was the recipient of a German Marshall Fund grant to study comparative immigration enforcement in Europe.
-Francesco is active in a number of Italian American organizations, and is a past President of the Lido Civic Club of Washington DC, the DC Chapter of the National Italian America Bar Association, and the Sons and Daughters of Italy International Lodge.
-Since 2007, he has been the Executive Editor of Voce Italiana, the Italian American monthly newspaper serving the Washington DC area.
+Francesco is active in many Italian American organizations, and is a past President of the Lido Civic Club of Washington DC, and of the DC Chapter of the National Italian America Bar Association.
+From 2007 to 2020, he was Executive Editor of Voce Italiana, the Italian American newspaper that serves the Washington DC area.
 He is currently the paper's Editor-in-Chief.
 In 2019, he was bestowed the title of Cavaliere dell’Ordine della Stella d’Italia (Knight of the Order of the Star of Italy) by the Italian government for his promotion of Italian culture and friendly relations between the United States and Italy.
 Since 2018, he has served as President & CEO of Casa Italiana Sociocultural Center Inc.

 Ciro De Falco has had a long and distinguished career in international finance and development.
 After completing his studies, he went to work for the United States Treasury Department as an economist.
 From 1966 to 1988, he held a number of important positions in that agency, working primarily on policy formulation and execution dealing with Latin America, Africa and Asia.
 During that period, he also had an opportunity to work abroad, serving as the Treasury Attaché both in Brazil and in Italy.